 Cut out green felt in the shape of a Christmas tree, then personalize it.
 Next, pick up felt of all colors to cut out gingerbread men, snowmen, gift boxes, reindeer, Santa hats, snowflakes, ornaments, and much more!
 This DIY decoration is an excellent addition to your kids’ room so they can keep track of the days until Santa comes.

 Why settle for only one tree when you could have a bunch of little ones instead?
 You can either walk outside and pick your own pinecones, or head to your local craft store to grab a bag without all the scavenging.
 No matter where you get them from, each one can become a miniature Christmas tree.
 Use some paint, glitter, glue, and beads to make miniature versions of this holiday classic.
 You’ll create your own forest of mini trees around the home for a refreshing new Christmas display.

 For Christmas, you probably try to make your home as warm and comfortable as possible.
 To enhance the cozy and rustic ambiance, pull out your old wooden ladder and turn it into a statement piece.
-First, cover it with bright Christmas lights, faux greenery, ribbon, and beautiful ornaments.
-Then, take it up a notch by adding in the Laser Christmas Tree Topper to the faux branches and greenery at the top.
-Its color-changing LED star shines hundreds of small laser stars around your makeshift ladder tree for a spectacular Christmas eve light show.
+Cover it with bright Christmas lights, faux greenery, ribbon, and beautiful ornaments.

 For all you bookworms out there, let your fantasy come to life by creating a Christmas tree entirely out of books.
 Any and all books will do, or you can choose just your classic novels if you’re going for a vintage vibe.
 There’s no right or wrong way to stack them either.
 You get to decide how large or small the tree will be and the shape in which the books are stacked.